trueos/trueos-docs/trueos-handbook/using.rst

 .. _wine2:

 .. figure:: images/wine2.png
+   :scale: 100%

-   : Installing the Application Using winefile
+   : Installing the Application Using :command:`winefile`

 Click the button representing the drive containing the installer and double-click on the installation file (e.g. :file:`setup.exe`).
 The